Childhood Discipleship: Training up a child

 Macedonia-native Gazmend dreamed of owning a farm, one that would help his community.
 He shared his vision with his good friends, Jeff and Alicia Lee, Texas Baptist missionaries, who readily joined him in his endeavor.

 The Lees communicated Gazmend's dream with partnering churches in the U.S. who graciously contributed.
 Within three months, Gazmend raised enough money to obtain his first cows.
-He felt so blessed by the gifts, he committed to donating the first calf from every cow to the Lees’ “cow bank” ministry, so they could continue supporting the/p>/a>... [continue]
+He felt so blessed by the gifts, he committed to donating the first calf from every cow to the Lees’ “cow bank” ministry, so they could continue supporting the dreams of other first-time dairy farmers.
+Today, about a year later, the cow bank... [continue]

 Golf Classic raises $15,000 to help promote positive mental health through counseling